dungtl2003/snipping-tool/README.md

 - Each time you copy a screenshot, it will be added to the clipboard history.
 - Press `Ctrl + Alt + Up` to show the clipboard history.
 - Press `Ctrl + Alt + Up` again to hide the clipboard history.
-- Click on an item in the clipboard history to copy it to the clipboard.
+- Left-click on an item in the clipboard history to copy it to the clipboard.
 - The clipboard history will contain at most 20 items and will be saved when you close the app so that you can access it later.
+- Right-click on an item in the clipboard history to copy it to the clipboard and remove it from the history.

 #### Shortcuts